|

 Key Dates:

-Standard, Advanced, and Regulations Assessments: Held on alternate months, starting 29th March 2025.
+Standard, Advanced, and Regulations Assessments: Held on alternate months, next is 26th July 2025.

 Stay updated with the full schedule on the REAST Events Page.